DIY Halloween Haunted House Treat Box

 How to make a DIY Haunted House Treat Box

-- Free printable – Instructions for downloading the free PDF are at the end of this post.
+- Free printable – Grab the free file by filling out the purple form at the end of this post.

 - White cardstock to print on